therealyo/RSSparser/README.md

 To start application locally using local postgres dastabase run `make run`

 <!-- To access swagger docs visit `http://18.134.182.196/docs` -->
 Don't know why, but swagger doc does not show on remote server.
-So to see documentation go to `http://localhost:APP_PORT/docs` when running locally
+So to see documentation go to `http://localhost:APP_PORT/docs` when running locally or you can use this postman doc instead `https://documenter.getpostman.com/view/22359005/2s93JzKfBV`

 ##### Additional info to documentation